“Food is so expensive in San Diego- I spent over $30 just on breakfast!”

 That’s what my friends who visited San Diego told me before I moved here.

-But, I quickly learned that while it is easy to find expensive food, it’s just as easy to find cheap food.
+But, I quickly learned that while it is easy to find expensive food, it’s just as easy to find cheap food in San Diego.

 No, I’m not talking about going to large, global fast food chains.

 I’m also not talking about making all of your meals at home or skipping out on the typical three meals a day.

 And I am not going to make you drive out of your way to some suburb-y place when you’re exploring the city with limited time.

 It’s possible to find a variety of amazing, delicious, local-ish, and sometimes even health conscious restaurants whether you’re traveling downtown, around Balboa Park, at the beaches, North Park, Hillcrest, etc. This guide will help you find the best places to eat in San Diego on a budget.
 I’m using my friend’s baseline of $30 on a meal as the max for the day, and actually, these are all under $25!
 If that’s not affordable for you, this post won’t apply, sorry.

 - Alcohol, soda, sides, desserts, appetizers, fancy add-ons, etc aren’t included- you’re broke!

 - Tax/tip are not included.
 It’s the American way!